 About the Project

-The Site was first identified in late 2013 by Arise through a ‘top-down’ process of assessing local planning policy, wind resource, environmental & technical constraints.
-Early feasibility assessments identified the potential for a larger scale wind farm than that now proposed, with up to 23 turbines.
+The Site was first identified in late 2013 by Arise through a process of assessing local planning policy, wind resource, environmental & technical constraints.
 A preliminary design concept was presented to Highland Council in October 2014 for pre-application comment and advice.
+Extensive design and environmental survey work has since been undertaken to establish the existing environmental conditions on the site, and to inform the design and biodiversity enhancement measures proposed as part of the scheme.

 There is no forestry on site.
 The land is currently used for sheep grazing and shooting, with fishing beats along the River Thurso and Little River.
 There is also a history of gravel extraction throughout the site.